 - Confirm that we’ve excluded all of the bats in your attic during the removal process

 - Clean all of the toxic bat guano in the attic using protective equipment

 - Replace insulation (if needed)

 - Repair any interior or exterior damage

-Bat Removal Services tend to be more expensive than most other types of wild animal removal, usually because they do so much damage.
-The cost of such programs are as follows
+Texas Bat Removal Services tend to be more expensive than most other types of wild animal removal (as in cases of skunks, snakes, birds, etc) usually because bat colonies do so much damage.
+The cost of Houston Bat Removal programs are as follows:

 - There is usually a (~ $200) inspection fee, but that is often credited toward the removal cost.

 - Removing small to medium sized colonies of bats costs somewhere around $300 – $8,000 for removal and exclusion

 - Attic guano cleanup and re-insulation can add another $600 – $8,000, depending on the extent of the damage and size of the home